ARM-software/vscode-cmsis-csolution/README.md

 Now that your Visual Studio Code environment is set up, you can start working with a csolution project.
 You must clone an example project, install the CMSIS-Packs for the example, and then set a context.

-Once you have explored what you can do with the csolution example project, check the "Tutorial" section in the Keil Studio Pack for Visual Studio Code Desktop Readme.
-The Tutorial explains how to connect your board, flash the csolution to your board, and launch a debug session.
+Once you have explored what you can do with the example project, check the "Tutorial" section in the Keil Studio Pack for Visual Studio Code Desktop Readme.
+The Tutorial explains how to connect your board, run the csolution on your board, and launch a debug session.

 ### Clone a csolution example project